 The other two finalists — Lyndsey Read and Sarah Giles – both win £100.
 Lyndsey cut the cost of her utilities by switching to the best deal, switched job location to cut travel costs, and quit smoking to turn the ash into cash.
 She’s now teaching groups of 16-year-olds the finer points of MoneySaving, as well as other day-to-day skills.

 Sarah, a regular Debt Free Wannabe forum contributor, trimmed back the pounds by using MSE articles to cut down on outgoings; budgeting, getting the best balance transfer deals, and using freecycle to dispense with the cost of baby buys.
 And inspirationally, she did all of this during her pregnancy.

-The 10 runners-up get a signed copy of the Money Diet; they are: James Kingston, Kate Deane, Angela Cooper, Liza Williams, Debbie Goode, Tanya Darrant, James Lake, Jane O’Neill, Jaime Owen and Natalie Anderson.
+The 10 runners-up get a signed copy of the Money Diet; they are: James Kingston, Kate Deane, Angela Cooper, Liza Williams, Debbie Goode, James Lake, Jane O’Neill, Jaime Owen, Natalie Anderson and Anonymous.
 Well done!
 Their best MoneySaving included:

 James Kingston: Budget!
 “Check what you’re spending on- write it all down and see if you can reduce the cost of the essentials” (my Budget Planner’s a good place to start).